evigian/myReads-nanodegree-project/README.md

 The starter code was provided by Udacity and was cloned from the following repository where you can see all the details about the project and its development: [Starter code](https://github.com/udacity/reactnd-project-myreads-starter).

-The development of the project was based on the relative lessons of the course, the study jams performed by Udacity students and extra resources like Tyler McGinnis React Bootcamp [React Bootcamp](https://tylermcginnis.com/free-react-bootcamp/).
+The development of the project was based on the relative lessons of the course, the study jams performed by Udacity students and extra resources like Tyler McGinnis [React Bootcamp](https://tylermcginnis.com/free-react-bootcamp/).

 ## How to run the project